pverscha/phd_thesis/13-chapter_3_unipept_desktop_v2.md

 Version 2.0 of the Unipept Desktop application is fully focused on the analysis of these proteogenomics datasets and therefore introduces an exciting new feature that allows users to construct targeted protein reference databases in two different ways.

-To construct a targeted protein reference database with Unipept Desktop 2.0, researchers need some way of selectingUniProtKB proteins that can be present in the final result.
+To construct a targeted protein reference database with Unipept Desktop 2.0, researchers need some way of selecting UniProtKB proteins that can be present in the final result.
 The first selection method allows to specify which proteins are retained by providing a list of valid NCBI taxon identifiers.
 Unipept will then only include those proteins in the final database that are associated with a taxon that is present in this list, or that are associated with an (in)direct child of one of the provided taxon identifiers.
 Note that there’s also the option to limit the database construction process to SwissProt (instead of SwissProt + TrEMBL) such that only manually-curated proteins are included.